kutec/tssync/_drafts/2015-12-16-6-signs-you-should-invest-in-sass.md

 This article will focus on some of the most used features of the Sass with easy-to-understand examples.
 <h2>First Thing First - Why Sass</h2>
 The CSS is an important asset for any front end developer.
 And hence, it has to be the way he/she wanted to be.
 Sass is one of the solution as a pre-processor.
-Sass reduces the burden of writing and managing code with some cool techniques.
-It has set of meaningful features.
-So, let's jump into it and make our life more easier!
+It reduces the burden of writing and managing code with some cool features.
+So, let's jump into it and make our CSS more easier!
 <h3>What We Can Do with Sass</h3>
-I remember that when I first heard about Sass, I couldn't convince that why to use it when at the end, everything being converted to CSS.
-But after getting over its features, I would highly recommend it.
+I remember that when I first heard about Sass, I couldn't convince that why to use it when at the end, everything is converted to CSS.
+But after using it for couple of projects, I really saved big amount of time.

-Let's start looking into Sass's most popular features.
+Below are 7 plus points for you to understand Sass in better way.
-If you have any confusion, please add your <a href="#comments">comment</a> below.
+Please feel free to add your <a href="#comments">comment</a>.
 <ol>
 	<li>Improved Branding</li>
 	<li>Clubbing and Nesting</li>
 	<li>Partials and Importing</li>
-	<li>Extending</li>
-	<li>Including</li>
-	<li>Functioning</li>
+	<li>Extension</li>
+	<li>Functions</li>
 	<li>Community Aspect</li>
 </ol>
 <h2>Improved Branding</h2>
-Let's assume a project where we have 5 color scheme options and that user can configure from the backend.
-This is the traditional thing for any reputed project.
-But if we think writing CSS for all the 5 then you can imagine number of lines needs to be written.
-May be we would consider some properties for all parent and child elements...
+Let's assume a project, where we have 5 color schemes that user can configure from the control panel.
+Can you imagine the number of lines you need to write to achieve 5 different color options using CSS?
+It would take longer  May be we would consider some properties for all parent and child elements...
 <ul>
 	<li>Color Schemes</li>
 	<li>Background color</li>